The Hennepin County Bar Foundation (HCBF)

 VLN & Pro Bono

 The Volunteer Lawyers Network (VLN) is the pro bono arm of the HCBA.
-For decades, the HCBA has had a unique partnership with VLN, providing core funding and promoting VLN as HCBA members' primary resource for connecting with opportunities to fulfill pro bono obligations.
+For decades, the HCBA and HCBF have had a unique partnership with VLN, providing core funding and promoting VLN as HCBA members' primary resource for connecting with opportunities to fulfill pro bono obligations.

 The HCBA is committed to encouraging pro bono publico.
-Our model pro bono policy and annual pro bono awards provide guidance and lift up those within the local legal community who exemplify the best in pro bono service.
+Our model pro bono policy and annual Excellence Awards provide guidance and lift up those within the local legal community who exemplify the best in pro bono service.

 Volunteer with VLN >>